Tooronga Family Dentistry in Glen Iris

 Posted on 02.6.16

-We have patients coming in and asking us why eating ice cream or a sip of coffee becomes a painful experience.
-The answer, many times is tooth sensitivity.
-The sensitivity to hot, cold and touch typically happens when the underlying dentin layer of the tooth is exposed to the oral cavity.
-There are several ways the dentin can become sensitive:
+Many patients in Glen Iris visit us asking why enjoying an ice cream or having a sip of hot coffee suddenly becomes painful.
+In most cases, the answer is tooth sensitivity.
+Sensitivity to hot, cold, or touch happens when the underlying dentin layer of the tooth becomes exposed to the oral environment.

 • Cracked or fractured teeth